UWCubeSat/found/README.md

 1. `./build.sh make release`.
 2. `./build.sh cmake -DCMAKE_BUILD_TYPE=Release`

 If you are not in a container, but would like to build the binary in a container use the `--container` flag (See [Setup via Docker](#docker-setup)).
 This is supported for both GNU Make and Cmake.
+When using this option logs are written to a timestamped file in `logs\`.

 Developers: if your code changes, you must remake your file.
 The `build.sh` script abstracts the difference for you.
 It is run as:
 1. Run GNU Make: `./build.sh make [GNU Make options]`